ChrisF999/Apama-Dashboard/README.md

 It uses base stats built into Apama and stats that were made whilst runing a simple apama application.

-## The docker continer will be enough for most people only use the the manual install if you have expiracne with Apama, Prometheus and Grafana.
+## The docker continer will be enough for most people only use the the manual install if you have experience  with Apama, Prometheus and Grafana.

 # DOCKER INSTALL INSTRUCTIONS